Luke Snyder (bull rider): Summary

 Snyder competed on the PBR’s elite series for 13 years, from 2001 through 2013.
 On March 26, 2004, in Fresno, California, Snyder rode the bull Werewolf Snuff for 94 points for a career high.
 The bull was scored a very high 47 points.
 The ride score was the top score of the event.

 He has 950 outs (trips out of the chute) from 370 events in a 13-year career.
 This includes 28 90-point rides, 19 Top-5 finishes, 45 Top-10 finishes, and five event wins.
 He ranks number 13 or 15, depending on the source, on the all-time money earners list, have won more than $1.7 million by the end of his career.
 His career PBR earnings are just over $1.7 million.
 He also had 913 BFTS outs, which was a record in 2013.

-Coaching career
+Post-career

-In 2022, Snyder, along with friend and fellow former bull rider Ross Coleman, became a co-head coach of the Missouri Thunder, one of eight bull riding teams of the PBR’s Team Series, which debuted that year.
-In July of that year, the Thunder won the Team Series event in Cheyenne, Wyoming.
-The Thunder were eliminated after the first day of the Team Series Championship at T-Mobile Arena in Las Vegas, Nevada in November and ended up finishing seventh at the conclusion of the inaugural PBR Team Series season.
+In 2022, Snyder, along with friend and fellow former PBR bull rider Ross Coleman, became a co-head coach of the Missouri Thunder; one of eight bull riding teams in the PBR Team Series, which debuted that year.
+It runs from the summer to autumn and concludes with the Team Series Championship at T-Mobile Arena in Las Vegas, Nevada.
+Snyder also became the team's general manager.
+In July of that year, the Thunder won the very first Team Series event in Cheyenne, Wyoming.
+The Thunder were eliminated after the first day of the inaugural Team Series Championship.

+In 2023, the Thunder ended up finishing in fourth place at the Team Series Championship.

+Since 2024, Snyder remains the Missouri Thunder's general manager, while Coleman is the team's single head coach.
+The Thunder were eliminated after the second day of that year's Team Series Championship.

+In January 2025, the Missouri Thunder defeated the Kansas City Outlaws to win the PBR Monster Energy Team Challenge presented by Camping World at the Unleash the Beast Series (UTB) event in Sacramento, California.
+In February of the same year, the Thunder once again defeated the Outlaws to win the Monster Energy Team Challenge at the UTB event in Indianapolis, Indiana.
+In March, during the UTB event in Little Rock, Arkansas, the Thunder defeated the Outlaws to win the third straight and final Monster Energy Team Challenge for the Missouri teams in 2025.

+In October 2025, the Missouri Thunder succeeded in making it to the final round of that year's Team Series Championship against the Carolina Cowboys.
+The Cowboys defeated the Thunder to win the 2025 PBR Team Series Championship title.